jpperret/python-planner/README.md

 After searching for a PDF weekly planner for my iPad I decided to try and create one with python.

 ## Bugs / TODO
-- Make monday have more rows than other dates
 - If final row of mini calendar is all next month then drop row

 ## Libraries
 ### Considered